AlvaMarkelius/AlvaMarkelius.github.io/_projects/1_project.md

 I am part of the FORTE JNPD funded Neurodegenerative Disease Research Network as a research assistant and organiser.
 The aim of this project is to devise a methodological framework for using digital technology for digitized cognitive-psychosocial therapy and interventions for persons with MCI/dementia.
 Furthermore, these interventions are focused specifically on differential outcomes training and attentional control protocols.

 The project is run by members of the <a href="https://dice-r-lab.com/">DICE - lab</a> at the Institution for Applied IT, University in Gothenburg, Sweden and in close collaboration with University of Almería, Spain.
-The final framework paper is called "DigiDOP: A Framework for Applying Digital Technology to the Differential Outcomes Procedure (DOP) for Cognitive Interventions in Persons with Neurocognitive Disorders".
+The final framework paper is called "DigiDOP: A Framework for Applying Digital Technology to the Differential Outcomes Procedure (DOP) for Cognitive Interventions in Persons with Neurocognitive Disorders".s

-heys

 <div class="row">